-It’s every young footballer’s dream to grow up and play for their country, so who can blame David Nugent for the ultimate piece of sh*thousery on his England debut.
+It’s every young footballer’s dream to grow up and represent their country, so who can blame David Nugent for the brilliant piece of sh*thousery on his senior England debut.

 Nugent’s international career lasted about 14 minutes in total, but it included a moment which should never be forgotten.
 Please note: it wasn’t a screamer or anything, it was a goal-line tap-in, but it was just so iconic.

 The striker, who was performing well with Championship outfit Preston North End at the time, earned a surprise call-up to his national side for the Euro 2008 qualifiers against Israel and Andorra.

 With the likes of Wayne Rooney and Andy Johnson ahead of him in the pecking order, Nugenet didn’t get to start either of the games, but he certainly ensured he made an impact off the bench against Andorra after not making the matchday squad for the clash with Israel.

 There was plenty of toxicity surrounding the national team following the Israel game which ended 0-0, making it five matches without a victory.